-Other fees were paid in connection with consultations in respect of the Company's project controls.
+Other fees were paid in connection with consultations in respect of the Company's project controls and work on IO contracting practices.
 Management and the Audit Committee concluded that the services provided by PwC were not restricted services and implemented monitoring safeguards to ensure independence was maintained.